 What is apostasy?
 What is an apostate?

-The purpose of this article is to provide a definitions of both apostate and apostasy in the Bible.
-An additional question that will be answered is, “Were these people never saved?”
+The purpose of this article is to provide definitions of both apostate and apostasy in the Bible.
+An additional question that will be answered is, “Were these people ever saved?”
 That is, were apostates saved?
 The most important verse in the Bible regarding apostasy is 2 Thessalonians 2:3.
 Let us discover the definition of apostasy.

 What Is Apostasy?

 The words apostasies and apostasy occur six times in the Bible (Jeremiah 2:19; 5:6; 8:5; 14:7; Hosea 14:4; 2 Thessalonians 2:3).
-In the Old Testament the Hebrew word for apostasy is musba, and in the New Testament the Greek word for apostasy is apostasia.
+In the Old Testament, the Hebrew word for apostasy is musba, and in the New Testament the Greek word for apostasy is apostasia.
 The basic meaning of both words is “defection,” “rebellion” or “a falling away.”

 For our purpose, we will examine only the word apostasia.
 The Liddel and Scott Greek lexicon states that the apostasy definition is “defection, revolt” or “departure.”
 Danker and Bauer write that apostasy is “rebellion, abandonment, breach of faith.”
 In classical Greek, apostasia was sometimes used to refer to political or military rebellion.
 In summary, the basic definition of apostasy has the sense of abandonment and rebellion.

 Therefore, apostasy is spiritual rebellion against the faith, which was once for all delivered to the saints (Jude 3).
 The definition of apostasy is falling away from the faith.
 In 2 Thessalonians 2:3, the word refers to a spiritual rebellion against God.